connectRN/.github/pull_request_template.md

 - [ ] This change requires a documentation update

 # Checklist:
+- [ ] My commit messages reference a JIRA ticket ID
 - [ ] My changes generate no new linting errors (prettier/goimports)
 - [ ] My changes generate no new snyk issues
+- [ ] Input validation is done at the server side, regardless if the client is doing validation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes